Alimatrood/Project-01/README.md

 ### *Problems to be solved in future iterations*

-- A glitch where multiple favorite icons would be chosen automatically
+- A glitch where multiple favorite icons would be triggered when adding some posts to favorite.

 -------------------
 ### features to be added in next iterations*